-Appointment Direct reports to the Pro-Chancellor as Chair of Council - currently Vice-Chancellor (VC) and University Secretary Approval Appointment of direct reports to the VC, which Council has determined require its approval Remuneration policies and appraisal process for the VC and senior direct reports Matters reserved to Council under Statute 4 Approved Pension Schemes and any associated material changes authorised by the University Recognised Trade Unions Monitoring Annual Equality Report; Annual Health &amp; Safety Report; Annual Energy and Environment Report; other reports as Council may require Report from Remuneration Committee on determinations under delegated authority f.
+C. Harriar Hoodarded Appointment Direct reports to the Pro-Chancellor as Chair of Council - currently Vice-Chancellor (VC) and University Secretary Approval Appointment of direct reports to the VC, which Council has determined require its approval Remuneration policies and appraisal process for the VC and senior direct reports Matters reserved to Council under Statute 4 Approved Pension Schemes and any associated material changes authorised by the University Recognised Trade Unions Monitoring Annual Equality Report; Annual Health & Safety Report; Annual Energy and Environment Report; other reports as f.
 Other

-1. 011101 Approval Any matter that would have a material impact on the University's financial position, liabilities, future strategy or reputation Any proposed changes to the University coat of arms
+Approval Any matter that would have a material impact on the University's financial position, liabilities, future strategy or reputation Any proposed changes to the University coat of arms